West Pharmaceutical Services Inc (WST)'s Winning Formula: Financ

 - Growth rank: 9/10

+Each component of the GF Score is individually ranked, with each rank positively correlated with long-term stock performance.
+After a comprehensive analysis, West Pharmaceutical Services Inc has been awarded a GF Score of 93 out of 100, signaling a strong potential for market outperformance.

-West Pharmaceutical Services Inc, with a market cap of $28.09 billion and sales of $2.95 billion, is a key supplier to firms in the pharmaceutical, biotechnology, and generic drug industries.
-Based in Pennsylvania, U.S., the company specializes in elastomer-based packaging components (including stoppers, seals, and plungers), non-glass containment solutions, and auto-injectors for injectable drugs.
-Operating with two segments: proprietary products (about 80% of total revenue) and contract-manufactured products (about 20% of total revenue), it generates approximately 55% of its revenue from international markets and 45% from the United States.
-The company's operating margin stands at a healthy 23.98%.
+West Pharmaceutical Services Inc, with a market capitalization of $28.9 billion and annual sales of $2.95 billion, is a leading supplier in the pharmaceutical, biotechnology, and generic drug industries.
+Based in Pennsylvania, U.S., the company specializes in elastomer-based packaging components, non-glass containment solutions, and auto-injectors for injectable drugs.
+Operating in two segments—proprietary products (80% of revenue) and contract-manufactured products (20% of revenue)—West Pharmaceutical Services Inc generates around 55% of its revenue internationally and 45% from the United States.

 Financial Strength Breakdown